-Your design report will be graded based on basic technical writing standards including: grammar, formal presentation style, typos and clarity of writing.
+Your design report will be graded based on basic technical writing standards including: grammar, organization, formal presentation style, typos and clarity of writing.
 The three key points to focus on in your design report are: a detailed specification of your proposed application layer; a thorough explanation of the mechanisms to be used when communicating between the layers; and a discussion about the concurrency control mechanisms that you will employ (e.g., semaphores, shared memory, pipes, processes and/or threads).
 Your design proposal must identify your specific choices.
-A Warning: do not get too fancy and avoid using mechanisms that you have not used previously.
+Warning: do not get too fancy with both your application choice and your design.
+Avoid basing your design on systems programming mechanisms that you have not used previously.

 Your design report must include: the detailed specification of the application protocol, a diagram that explains the components and interfaces in your design, an allocation of work between team members, a milestones schedule, and a bibliography.
-The design paper should be 10-20 typed pages not including pictures.
+The design paper should be approximately 12-24 typed pages not including pictures and diagrams.